CB-git-bit/Work_Samples/README.md

 - Access to this dataset via a API key: https://www.kaggle.com/datasets/jacksoncrow/stock-market-dataset
 - Python (I used Jupyter Notebook)

+## Assumptions
+- ML targets are not the priority of this project.
+The main focus is understandning the pipeline process and using a DAG tool
+- In problem 2, the rolling median averages is to be applied on "Adjusted Close"

 ## Instructions

 To complete the work sample, follow these instructions: